zotonic/zotonic/doc/dev/releasenotes/rel_0.6.1.rst

 * Made group_title_firstchar filter work with translatable content.
 * Fix up base/info service -- add translation lookup to administrator title.
 * Small tweak to atom entries, better follow atom spec
-* Remove link to atom_feed from mod_base's base template to remove dependency on mod_atom_feed.
+* Remove link to atom_feed from mod_base’s base template to remove dependency on mod_atom_feed.
 * Fix lib tag for including multiple files directly from the toplevel 'lib' folder.
 * Release depcache locks immediately after exception in z:memo().
 * Use translation lookup in internal link action.
 * Make dispatch rule reloading more stable.
 * Make z_utils:url_decode/1 work and add unit tests.
-* z_media_tag: Ensure that the generated URL is a binary, even if it's empty.
+* z_media_tag: Ensure that the generated URL is a binary, even if it’s empty.
 * Fix for editing content which used to be multilingual but is no longer multilingual.
 * backport changeset 05a5254b6c92 - Fix for embedded media not showing up
 * Fix translation statistics for modules in places other than modules/